 The Albert B. Comstock and Skene Galleries, located in historic Beech Grove, feature temporary exhibits in the arts and humanities.

-Skene Gallery: Earick family portraits by John James Audubon
+Skene Galleries: Earick family portraits by John James Audubon and "Treasures of Portland's Past"

 The Portland Museum is restoring Beech Grove and its gardens which will serve to tell the story of William and Mary Skene whose family lived here for eight decades.